Marketing automation is bandied around regularly in meeting rooms and the media these days. So how do you get started with marketing automation?

 It would seem from our investigations that there’s many different interpretations about what Marketing automation is.
 Some people talk about marketing automation being about tactics, about artificial intelligence, some speak about software, and others refer to it as a subset of customer relationship management.

-The term itself however, provides a hint how we would define marketing automation - you automate your marketing.
+The term itself however, provides a hint as to how we should define marketing automation - you automate your marketing.
+Simple!

 If we assume that automation requires technology, we can then define marketing automation in the following way:

-Low hanging fruit for marketing automation are the repetitive tasks that you perform over and over again.
-The benefit being that you’ll be able to spend more time optimising on how better the task can be done and measured, in the process becoming a more effective, strategic marketer.
+The low hanging fruit for marketing automation is the repetitive tasks that you perform over and over again.
+The benefit being, that you’ll be able to spend more time optimising.
+How can the task can be done better?
+And can it be measured?
+The outcome of marketing automation should be becoming a more effective, strategic marketer.

 To remain competitive in any industry you need to embrace and adapt for all types of change.
 Marketing automation is a part of the digital disruption that’s currently effecting all businesses, so it’s no longer a “nice-to-have.”
-In fact, research in the US shows that the most important reason to use it is to drive lead generation, with 61% of businesses stating this as the strategic goal of marketing automation.
+In fact, research in the US shows that the most important reason to automate your marketing, is to drive lead generation, with 61% of businesses stating this as the strategic goal of marketing automation.